gevikVal/Amadeus_MVP/README.md

 # Amadeus_MVP
 Car rental sample using daggar Rxjava and Realm <br />
-Please get your apiKey before use this app otherwise it will not work <br />
+Please get your apiKey before using this app <br />

 1:go to the https://sandbox.amadeus.com/api-catalog <br />
 2:follow the instruction to get your apiKey. <br />